donejs/donejs/docs/guide.md

 This will build the application to a `dist/` folder in the project's base directory.

 From here your application is ready to be used in production.
-You can enable production by setting the `NODE_ENV` variable:
+Enable production mode by setting the `NODE_ENV` variable:

 ```
 export NODE_ENV=production
 ```

-Restart your server to see the application load in production.
+Restart the server to see the application load in production.

 ### Building to iOS and Android

-Using [steal-cordova](https://www.npmjs.com/package/steal-cordova) you can easily turn your web application into a [Cordova](https://cordova.apache.org/) app that runs in iOS and Android.
+Using [steal-cordova](https://www.npmjs.com/package/steal-cordova) we can easily turn our web application into a [Cordova](https://cordova.apache.org/) app that runs in iOS and Android.

-First install steal-cordova as a devDependency in your project:
+First install steal-cordova as a devDependency:

 ```shell
 npm install steal-cordova --save-dev
 ```

-Then update your build.js to make Cordova builds when you provide the **cordova** argument:
+Then update build.js to make Cordova builds when provided the **cordova** argument:

 ```js
 var stealTools = require("steal-tools");